UniversalDependencies/docs/_hy/pos/INTJ.md

 ### Examples

 (Note that no direct translation of interjections is possible.
-The approximate translations below are for orientation purposes and they cannot serve to judge the part of speech from the English perspective.)
+The approximate translations below are for orientation purposes and cannot serve to judge the part of speech from the English perspective.)

 - _ա՜հ_/_ah_ “oh”
 - _օհո՜_/_oho_ “wow”
-- _դե՛, դե՛հ_/_de_, _deh_ “well”
+- _դե՛_/_de_, _դե՛հ_/_deh_ “well”
 <!-- Interlanguage links updated St 6. května 2026, 20:42:01 CEST -->